 The World War Two was largely a result of the severe economic punishment imposed on Germany after the conclusion of World War One.
 At the same time, there were severe economic consequences for the rest of the world.
 The First World War put significant financial pressure across the world and led to a number of dictatorships such as Mussolini in Italy, Stalin in Russia, and Hitler in Germany.

 The constant conflict occurred as nations fought for resources.
 In the minds of the aforementioned dictators, resources could be found by invading other nations.
 This contributed to German expansion and hence the outbreak of World War Two.

 Hitler would have not become so popular if it was not for the deepening economic divide which was caused by the Treaty of Versailles.
-Inequality was prevalent and this led to a power gap which Hitler was to eventually fulfill.
+Inequality was prevalent and this led to a power gap which Hitler was to eventually fulfil.